-Essential for regulating most bodily functions, hormone imbalances can cause disruptions in:
+Hormones are essential for regulating most bodily functions.
+When imbalanced, they can cause disruptions in:

 - Metabolism rate and appetite